pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 You can create as many workspaces as necessary.
 The following process will create a Professional Workspace with a free Silver Account Plan.

-1. Click on your gravatar in the upper left corner, then select **Create New Workspace**.
+1. Click the [Workspace Switcher](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces) in the upper left corner, then select **Create New Workspace**.

 1. Enter the information, upload a logo (optional), and click **Continue**.